TRIM: Token-wise Attention-Derived Saliency for Data-Efficient Instruction Tuning: Methodology

 This convex combination balances the complementary roles of row and column saliency, with higher $\alpha_i$ indicating greater token importance.
 For simplicity, we choose equal weights ($w_Q=w_K=0.5$) for our experiments.

-\paragraph{Fingerprint Construction.} For each sample $v \in \mathcal{T}_{\text{val}}$ in the target validation set, we construct token fingerprints using the aggregated token saliency scores.
+\paragraph{Fingerprint Construction.} We now convert the saliency-weighted token signals into fingerprints: for each token class, we build a prototype vector that captures both how the token appears in the target context (via its hidden state) and how important that occurrence is (via its saliency).
 Fingerprints are defined at the token-class level, where each class corresponds to a unique token in the vocabulary~\cite{Lingisticcollapse_wu2024}.
-Let $t$ denote a token class, and $h_{v,i}$ be the last layer's hidden state for token $t$ at position $i$ in a sample $v$.
-We collect the set of all such occurrences:
+Let $t$ denote a token class and let $h_{v,i}$ be the last-layer hidden state for an occurrence of $t$ at position $i$ in a target sample $v\in\mathcal{T}_{\text{val}}$.
+We collect all such occurrences: